AI-team-UoA/GeoTriples/README.md

 To enable the transformation of big geospatial data, we extended GeoTriples to run on top of Apache Spark and Hadoop or [Hops](https://github.com/hopshadoop/hops) (a new distribution of Apache Hadoop developed by KTH, RISE SICS, and Logical Clocks AB).
 GeoTriples-Spark can run in a standalone machine or in a Hadoop based cluster, but it is more efficient when it runs on Hops as it is a write-intensive application.
 GeoTriples-Sparks supports the transformation of CSV, GeoJSON and Shapefiles.
+You can examine the performance of GeoTriples-Spark in [ISWC-experiments](https://docs.google.com/spreadsheets/d/1kTQFSUhLVtBTo9zWv184jlVSsY2gCLyfLZ4-UKsvm7A/edit?usp=sharing)

 ### Requirements
 * Java 8